fbpx

 If you think the skin-softening effect is too intense or too subtle, you can always adjust the affected sliders, which are Texture and Clarity.
 In the brush adjustments area, you can click and drag the toggles on the two effects.
 Dragging the toggle to the left will increase the softening effect while dragging them to the right will make the skin appear less smoothed and more textured.

 The steps to soften skin are the same in Lightroom CC.
-Here, you can find the Masking panel by clicking the Mask icon on the right-hand toolbar.
+To access the Masking Panel, click the Mask icon on the right-hand toolbar.
+To add a mask, select the Brush option.

-Effects can be found by heading to the drop-down menu next to Mask 1 adjustments, beneath the brush settings.
+Effects can be found by heading to the drop-down menu next to Mask 1 adjustments beneath the brush settings.
 Click to see all the available brush effects, and scroll to find Smooth Skin

 You only have one Smooth Skin effect option here, but you can still adjust the intensity of the effect using the Texture and Clarity sliders.
 These can be found among the Mask Adjustments below the brush settings — you’ll notice the Smooth Skin preset has already adjusted them, so feel free to make any further adjustments by dragging the toggle left or right.